GRC Engineering

 Can compliance drift detection be automated across multiple frameworks?

 Yes, compliance drift detection can be automated across multiple frameworks because SOC 2, ISO 27001, HIPAA, PCI DSS, and NIST CSF share underlying controls (such as access management and logging) that a single monitoring mechanism can check against all applicable baselines simultaneously.
-SOC 2 CC6.1, ISO 27001 A.9, HIPAA 164.312(d), and PCI DSS Requirement 7 all address access control.
+SOC 2 CC6.1, ISO 27001 A.5.18, HIPAA 164.308(a)(4), and PCI DSS Requirement 7 all address access control.
 One monitoring check, one alert, one remediation.
-Organizations managing an average of 8 frameworks [Drata, 2025] see the greatest ROI from cross-framework drift detection because a single control baseline satisfies multiple auditors.
+Organizations managing an average of 8 frameworks (Drata, State of GRC 2025) see the greatest return from cross-framework drift detection because a single control baseline satisfies multiple auditors.